About Me

 Selected Publication

-1. L.-Y. Lo, B. Li, C.-Y. Wen, and C.-W. Chang, “Experimental Non-Robocentric Dynamic Landing of Quadrotor UAVs with On-Ground Sensor Suite,” IEEE Transactions on Instrumentation and Measurement (TIM), vol. 73, 2024. (link)
+1. L.-Y. Lo, B. Li, C.-Y. Wen, and C.-W. Chang, “Experimental Non-Robocentric Dynamic Landing of Quadrotor UAVs with On-Ground Sensor Suite,” IEEE Transactions on Instrumentation and Measurement (TIM), vol. 73, 2024. [link]

 2. L.-Y. Lo, Y. Hu, B. Li, C.-Y. Wen, and Y. Yang, “An adaptive model predictive control for unmanned under-water vehicles subject to external disturbances and measurement noise,” in 2024 14th Asian Control Conference (ASCC).
-IEEE, 2024, pp. 01–07. (link)
+IEEE, 2024, pp. 01–07. [link]

-5. L.-Y. Lo, B. Li, C.-Y. Wen, and C.-W. Chang, “Landing a quadrotor on a ground vehicle without exteroceptive airborne sensors: A non-robocentric framework and implementation,” in 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC).
-IEEE, 2023, pp. 6080–6087. (link)
+3. L.-Y. Lo, B. Li, C.-Y. Wen, and C.-W. Chang, “Landing a quadrotor on a ground vehicle without exteroceptive airborne sensors: A non-robocentric framework and implementation,” in 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC).
+IEEE, 2023, pp. 6080–6087. [link]

-6. L.-Y. Lo, C. H. Yiu, Y. Tang, A.-S. Yang, B. Li, and C.-Y. Wen, “Dynamic object tracking on autonomous uav system for surveillance applications,” Sensors, vol. 21, no. 23, p.
+4. L.-Y. Lo, C. H. Yiu, Y. Tang, A.-S. Yang, B. Li, and C.-Y. Wen, “Dynamic object tracking on autonomous uav system for surveillance applications,” Sensors, vol. 21, no. 23, p.
 7888, 2021.
-Editor’s Choice Article. (link)
+Editor’s Choice Article. [link]

-Web © ChatGPT4o & Patrick Li-Yu Lo
+Web © GPT/Claude & Patrick Li-Yu Lo (Last updated: Jan 2026)